lamdao/lmabr/README.md

 ## LMABR - Levenberg-Marquardt algorithm with Bayesian regularization for nonlinear diffusion tensor estimation

-This project implements diffusion tensor estimation for DTI brain dataset using Levenberg-Marquardt multivariate nonlinear regression algorithm (LMA) with Bayesian regularization (BR).
+In this project, diffusion tensor estimation for DWI brain dataset was implemented using Levenberg-Marquardt multivariate nonlinear regression algorithm (LMA) with Bayesian regularization (BR).
 The BR helps to overcome the problem in interpolating noisy data of LMA (overfitting noise).
 Test results showed significant improvement of diffusion coefficients (numerical statistic - See part B).

 ### A. Compile